BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

             # It returns an instance called 'RemixRouter' which is passed as prop to RouterProvider.
         # RouterProvider:
             # It accepts the 'RemixRouter' instance and based on that it returns a router instance to our react application.
-            # At the backend, RouterProvider uses React’s Context API to pass routing information down the component tree.
+            # Internally, RouterProvider uses React’s Context API to pass routing information down the component tree.
                 # You have studied about useContext hook right?
 It also uses Context API under the hood.
 So RouterProvider acts similar to useConext hook.
                     # useContext: This hook is used within a component to access the value from a context that has been provided higher up in the component tree.
 It allows any child component to consume the context value directly.
                     # RouterProvider: This component sets up the routing context for your application.
 It makes the router instance available to all child components, enabling them to access routing information and perform navigation.
         # Link: The Link component is used to create navigational links in your application.
 It works similarly to the HTML <a> tag but prevents the page from reloading, enabling client-side navigation.
 Instead of href in anchor tag we have 'to' in Link.
         # Outlet: An <Outlet> should be used in parent route elements to render their child route elements.
 This allows nested UI to show up when child routes are rendered.
 If the parent route matched exactly, it will render a child index route or nothing if there is no index route.
         # Important hooks: useParams, useNavigate, useRouteError, etc.
+            # useParams:
+                # It extracts dynamic route parameters from the URL path.
-            # useParams: It returns an object of key/value pairs of the dynamic params from the current URL that were matched by the <Route path>.
-Child routes inherit all params from their parent routes.
+                # It returns an object where the keys are the names of the parameters and the values are the actual values from the URL.
+                # Example: When your route includes path variables, such as /user/:id, useParams helps retrieve the value of id.
+                    #  const { id } = useParams();
+            # useSearchParams:
+                # It works with the query string (the part of the URL after the ?), and helps in reading and updating URL search parameters.
+                # It returns an array of of 2 elements.
+                    # First element: A URLSearchParams object that allows you to read the current query string values.
+                    # Second element: A function to update the search params.
+                # Example: When you need to manage URL query parameters, such as /search?query=react, useSearchParams allows you to read and manipulate them.
+                    # const [searchParams, setSearchParams] = useSearchParams();
+                      const query = searchParams.get('q');
+                    # The string that is used inside get method differents from website to website.
             # useNavigate: It returns the current type of navigation or how the user came to the current page; either via a pop, push, or replace action on the history stack.
             # useRouteError: Inside of an errorElement, this hook returns anything thrown during an action, loader, or rendering.
     # NOTE: You have to pass the RouterProvider to the render method from now on and not the App component.